 We suggest using appropriate fixings for plasterboard walls and following the instructions carefully.
 If you have any doubts, please contact us.

-Yes, all of our radiators are bathroom-safe, buts it’s always best to check firstly, either with a qualified electrician, or one of our advisors.
-As a general rule, so long as your electric radiator is more than an arms-length from the bath tub, it will be safe.
-EHE are rated to a minimum of IPX4.
+Yes, all of our radiators are bathroom-safe, buts it’s always best to check either with a qualified electrician, or one of our advisors.
+As a general rule, your electric radiator should be located at least 60cm from a bath tub or sink.

 EHE electric radiators will work on most tariffs, except for Economy 7, or other tariffs designed exclusively for night storage heaters.
 There are some comparison websites available, and we will also be happy to help.
 We usually find that most tariffs that offer more than one rate, are actually no more affordable, and in some cases they are more expensive.
 Our advice is to get online, and have a look around for the most affordable single rate tariffs.